oiraqi/xcommerce-standalone-c/README.md

 - Test it
 - Share it

-## Milestone 3 (Top-down approach / C functions / Multi-file program / Partial code compiling)
+## Milestone 3 (Top-down Approach / C Functions / Multi-file Programming / Partial Code Compiling)
 Now, we would like to handle n customers (calls), one after the other.
 And just like 1.5, each customer may order one or more products from the thtree-product catalog, again and again, until s/he's done.
 Then the operator, moves to the next customer.
 Before receiving any call, the operator must first initialize the stock by setting the price and quantity of each product.

-## Milestone 4 (Multi-product catalog, detailed report, arrays)
+## Milestone 4 (Simple Arrays / Multi-Dimensional Arrays)
 Here, we will no more be bound to just three products.
 We will consider a multi-product catalog, i.e., a catalog that can contain any number of products.
 Moreover, **after** hadling all customers, Intergalactic Ltd. wants to a have a **detailed report** about all the placed orders.
 The report should show:
 - the ordered products, their respective quantities and prices, net total price, tax and total price **per customer**
 - the customer with the **lowest** total price, as well as the corresponding net total price, tax and total price